+Submit Advanced Placement (AP) or College-Level Program (CLEP) test scores.

 - e.
-Submit Advanced Placement (AP) or College-Level Examination Program (CLEP) test scores. - f.
-Meet with the faculty, program, Pre-Program or AGE Advisor or Transfer advisor for course selection and program assistance. - g.
+If needed, complete placement using the NROC EdReady offered at A-B Tech's Testing Center.
+Placement options can be found by going to https://abtech.edu/future-students/admissions-overview/placement-overview. - f.
 Complete New Student Orientation.
-Degree completers and visiting students from another institution are waived from this and will receive a new student resource guide via email. - h.
+Degree completers and visiting students from another institution are waived from this requirement and will receive a new student resource guide via email. - g.
+Meet with faculty, program or student advisor for course selection and program assistance. - h.
 Register at designated time. - 8.
 New non-degree, non-diploma, or non-certificate seeking applicants will: - a.
-Applicants who plan to enroll in English and mathematics classes or in classes for which English or math prerequisites exist must: - Complete the College Placement Assessment or submit placement test scores from other standardized test used for placement purposes in North Carolina taken at another college within the last 10 years.
+Applicants who plan to enroll in English and mathematics classes or in classes for which English or math prerequisites exist must: - Submit appropriate transfer credit from other colleges prior to registering for courses